mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 Effective Software Communication Channels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+There are many options for communicating with users.
+Where should you begin
+when you're evaluating adding push notifications, emails, text message
+alerts, and voice calls to your application?

 Upcoming talk to the `Neon Guild <http://www.neonguild.org/>`_ of
 Charlottesville, VA on the evening of March 11.